kaifsiddiquei/GITBOOK/the-decnect-token/decnect-token-utility.md

 ---

 *Ready to explore tokenomics and revenue model?
-Continue to the next section to learn about the economic structure of the DEXGO ecosystem.*
+Continue to the next section to learn about the economic structure of the DecNect ecosystem.*